Waking up in a place of your own with the birds chirping right outside your window is a great feeling.

-Even that amount of money won’t cover major repairs, but it is better to have a starting point in paying the repair bill than to be starting from scratch.
+Even that amount of money won’t cover major repairs, but it is better to have a starting point in paying the repair bill than to start from scratch.

 You might create a separate category in your budget to hold maintenance money and a separate category to hold money for landscaping or yard maintenance.